-A cultural resource protection sign system for Fort Pickens has been developed and produced.
+Signs: RET will work with the park sign committee and Harper's Ferry Center on wayfinding type signs for the park.
+RET will also provide guidance regarding graphical design to the GUIS sign committee.
+A cultural resource protection sign system for Fort Pickens (History Hurts) has been developed and produced.
 Historic Fort Pickens, is similar to a ruin in value and condition; however, visitors frequently sit, climb, and walk on masonry walls which over time damages bricks and mortar.
 Bricks are frequently removed from floors, walls, and arches and tossed around the fort.
 Graffiti is also an ongoing issue at the fort and outlying concrete coastal batteries and supporting structures.
 Cultural resource signs are needed to raise awareness of ongoing destruction.

-Publications

-The Seashore brochure (unigrid folder) is available to visitors at all of the visitor centers.
-The Fort Pickens Site Bulletin (self-guiding tour), the sea turtle magnet, beach mouse rack card, sea turtle rack card, shorebirds rack card, fee envelopes, and the Seashore's annual newspaper were updated in FY2018.
-The consolidated Mississippi areas booklet development began and an initial order was funded.
+Publications: The Seashore brochure (unigrid folder) is available to visitors at all of the visitor centers.
+The Florida Site Booklet (including self-guiding tours), the sea turtle magnet, beach mouse rack card - has been eliminated, sea turtle rack card - has been eliminated, shorebirds rack card - has been eliminated, fee envelopes- are managed by fees, and the Seashore's annual newspaper is annually updated.
+The consolidated Mississippi area booklet and alligator magnet is developed, and an initial order was funded.
 A new storage area for publications was established at the Fort Pickens Area which will improve inventory controls.
-Youth Programs
+All products are available via email and the park will work to develop 508 compliant versions for posting to the website.
+The Visual Information Specialist assist other park team/divisions with development of new print products.

-Every Kid Outdoors
+Youth Programs Every Kid Outdoors